learn-co-curriculum/dsc-python-operators-functions-and-methods-lab/README.md

 > **Remember** the **logical operators** are `and`, `or`, & `not`; and the **identity operators** are `is` & `is not`

-Use logical opertors for this section
+Use logical operators for this section

 ```python